 No time is more fun (and stressful) than the holiday season.
-Super-charged with anticipation, the rush of Black Friday shopping, and capped by the ball drop as we ring in 2020, our bodies are in physiologic overdrive.
+Super-charged with anticipation, the rush of Black Friday shopping, and capped by the ball drop as we ring in the new year, our bodies are in physiologic overdrive.
 Our pets also react to stress and the irregular holiday schedule with elevated heart rates, cortisol dumps, changes in blood pressure, and increased anxiety.
 Regular exercise and meditation help humans release natural feel-good chemicals that can reduce the effects of holiday strain.
-And we can assist our pets do the same by giving them a festive, safe, and stress-less New Year’s celebration with some safety essentials and having a coping strategy to guide them into 2020!
+And we can assist our pets do the same by giving them a festive, safe, and stress-less New Year’s celebration with some safety essentials and having a coping strategy to guide them into the new year!

 Establish Safe Spaces

 First, make sure your pet has a calm place in which to retreat such as a kennel or a den created in a cozy bathroom or laundry room.
 Loud noises which accompany New Year’s Eve celebrations such as fireworks, balloons popping, and the screech of noisemakers can startle dogs.
 Owners often think of their fearful pets during a thunderstorm or 4th of July celebration but forget about the excessive holiday cheer.
 Offer the same safe space with insulated walls and few exterior noises or the comforting pressure of a thunder shirt during the chaos.
 Ask “Alexa” to play Classical Music for Pets.
 She will happily oblige (I recommend Canon in D).

 Partygoers may inadvertently leave exterior doors open or meander into unmarked rooms looking for the lavatory or another bottle of champagne.
 Make sure your pet is secure in their space and their haven is clearly marked with a hanging sign reading DO NOT DISTURB.
 If the ringing doorbell triggers your dog, you may want to indicate guests to knock first or just walk right in if your pet is behind closed doors.